BUAA-SIC-LAB/D2SC/README.md

 For your convenience, we provide quick start scripts, `FL_distill.sh` and `SC_task.sh` as running examples.

+As stated in the paper, when training from scratch, `FL_distill.sh` is executed first to save the pretrained weights.
+Subsequently, the pretrained weights are loaded in `SC_task.sh` to complete the second stage of training.

+To facilitate visualization of the non-IID setting, we add a data distribution visualization interface, `distribution_visualization`, in `dataset_distill.py`.
+The `computional_demand.py` file enables convenient calculation of model parameters and computational requirements of D2SC for quantitative analysis.

 ## Weight

-The complete trained model weights and execution logs are released as open source after the paper is accepted.
+The completely trained model weights and execution logs are released as open source after the paper is accepted.